ansys/pyansys-quarto-cheatsheet/doc/source/index.rst

-PyAnsys Quarto Cheat Sheet documentation |version|
+PyAnsys quarto cheat sheet documentation |version|
 ==================================================

 PyAnsys Quarto Cheat Sheet is an extension for using `Quarto <https://quarto.org/>`_, an open